 If that’s our general condition, it’s hard for some of us to create a new feeling.

 So many of you, I’m convinced, you may have even practiced gratitude practice or heard of it.
-What helps is that when you evoke the feeling of gratitude and listen, you know, 123 things you are grateful for.
+What helps is evoking the feeling of gratitude.
+When you do this, identify 123 things you are grateful for.
 It can be straightforward.

 It could be your comfy bed you just got out of, something straightforward to be thankful for.

 But if you couple that with a physiological feeling, you’re changing your body at that moment.
 You are changing the chemicals.
-If you want to associate with gratitude, the substances will be very different from the stress chemicals of cortisol and all the chemicals if you’re “again.” over-analytical, which you guys have far too much of.
+If you want to associate with gratitude, the substances will be very different.
+They will differ from the stress chemicals of cortisol and all the chemicals if you’re “again.” over-analytical, which you guys have far too much of.

 So, I’m going to list a few things that I’m grateful for.
 So, I am thankful for my comfortable bed.
 I am thankful for that.
 I have the rest of the day to choose what I want to do today, okay?
 And I feel that gratitude for the three qualities of a future self.